Economic and Political Overview

 - Kuomintang (KMT): centre-right, favours Chinese nationalism

-- New Power Party: Centre-Left
+- New Power Party: centre-left

-- People First Party (PFP): liberal
+- People First Party (PFP): liberal.

 Type of State

 Taiwan has for all practical purposes been independent for half a century but China considers it as a part of its territory and wants it re-united with the mainland.
-Legally, most nations and even the United Nations (UN) acknowledge the position of the Chinese government that Taiwan is a province of China.
+Legally, most nations and even the United Nations acknowledge the position of the Chinese government that Taiwan is a province of China.

 Executive Power

-First country in Asia to have elected its president by universal direct suffrage.
+Taiwan is tirst country in Asia to have elected its president by universal direct suffrage.
 The President and Vice President are elected on the same ticket by popular vote for four-year terms (eligible for a second term).
 The Premier is appointed by the President; the Vice premiers are appointed by the President on the recommendation of the Premier.

 Legislative Power